 Originally from a small town in central Pennsylvania, Morgann spent four defining years at The Ohio State University studying towards a Bachelor of Music degree in flute performance (Magna cum Laude) with Katherine Borst Jones.
 Following her time in Buckeye country, Morgann received a Master of Music degree (Summa cum Laude) as a student of Stephanie Jutt at the University of Wisconsin-Madison.
 Compelled by the incredible music of Jean Ferrandis and the desire to travel, she pursued study on scholarship as a member of his studio in Courchevel, Paris, and Southern France.

 Morgann greatly enjoys the constant growth in finding her place in a fast paced music field and providing the best possible education she can for her students.
-When she's not working, she can be found practicing hand lettering, exercising and enjoying life as a newlywed, working on ambitious projects like their fixer-upper home with her husband.
+When she's not working, she can be found practicing hand lettering, doing yoga, and enjoying life working on ambitious projects like their fixer-upper home with her husband.